 For chestnut farmer Chris Foster, providing his community high quality, organic chestnuts with lesser impact on the environment is a win-win for everyone.

 This post delves deeper into how one false impression in particular is fueling the sense of loss behind organic’s mid-life crisis.
 Specifically, we’ll examine how the exclusion of synthetic materials, which some within the organic community would elevate to a cardinal principle, actually threatens to drive farmers out of certification, if not out of business entirely.

-The food buyer’s club Know Thy Food brings community, transparency and a far greater sense of empowerment to its members, What do their members like about it?
+The food club Know Thy Food brings community, transparency and a far greater sense of empowerment to its members.
+What do their members think?

 March 10, 2011 As the season begins to change to Spring, I’ve noticed a lot more attention being paid to the small farmer.
 Last week the New York Times ran a piece on the growing interest of small farming with 20-30 year olds.
 “Garry Stephenson, coordinator of the Small Farms Program at Oregon State University, […]